Services - Executries

 Carole is a dual qualified solicitor (Scotland and England/Wales), a member of the Society of Trust and Estate Practitioners (STEP) and a board member of the Franco-British Lawyers Society.
 She speaks regularly at conferences and seminars on private client issues, cross-border succession and charity law.

-Listed in Chambers 2010 as a leader in her field, Carole is described as being “well regarded for contentious probate issues”.
+Listed in the Legal 500 2013 as a Recommended Laywer.
+She is also listed in Chambers 2010 as a leader in her field, Carole is described as being “well regarded for contentious probate issues”.
 She was also the runner up in the “Best Woman Solicitor Managing a Probate Practice” category in the Association of Women Solicitor Awards 2010.

 Areas of work